JoaoPito/Reactivities-Course/README.md

 # Reactivities - Tutorial
-A web app made during the course Complete guide to building an app with .Net Core and React by Neil Cummings
+A React and ASP.NET based web app made during the course Complete guide to building an app with .Net Core and React by Neil Cummings

+It's a social network that users can see what current activities are happening right now, as well as adding their own.

+This is **not** a production-ready app and it's only used for learning purposes.

 [Course Repository](https://github.com/TryCatchLearn/Reactivities/)

 ## Setting-up Development Environment
-- Install .NET 7 (7.0.5 is used in the project)
+- Install .NET 7 (7.0.5 is used in this project)
 - [Install Node.js](https://joachim8675309.medium.com/installing-node-js-with-nvm-4dc469c977d9) - node.js version v20.2.0
 - Postman
 - VS Code Extensions: